browserengineering/book/book/layout.md

 ::: {.further}
-Formally, computations on a tree like this can be described by an [attribute grammar](wiki-atgram).
+Formally, computations on a tree like this can be described by an [attribute grammar][wiki-atgram].
 Attribute grammar engines analyze dependencies between different attributes to determine the right order to traverse the tree and calculate each attribute.
 :::